 Buying a life insurance policy means considering how much insurance you need, how much you can spend, how many years you will need the insurance, and what type of policy will best fit your needs.

 Are you purchasing a policy for just one person or a spouse as well?
-Should a family life insurance policy be considered?

 Only AFTER having all the above nailed down, should you begin to look at policy add-ons?